ThePapaw/psmc/README.md

 Most of them now include <B>Home Screen Animation</B> (can be toggled off), additional Falling Seasons, GUI Sounds and other various changes.
 (If you wish to use the included <B>GUI Sounds</B> for a particular skin, they are installed with the skin, but you will need to Enable them in the media player's system settings) The PSMC skins include:

+• <B>PSMC Max Skin</B> - Modern skin with muliple themes to choose from, extremely configurable (GUI sounds available). <BR>
 • <B>PSMC's Silvo Skin</B> - A general Aeon Nox SiLVO skin themed for PSMC. <BR>
 • <B>PSMC's Spiderman Skin</B> - Updated and redesigned (includes animations & GUI sounds). <BR>
 • <B>PSMC's Man of Steel Skin</B> - Updated and redesigned (includes animations & GUI sounds)<BR>
 • <B>PSMC's Super Mario Galaxy Skin</B> - Updated and redesigned (includes animations & GUI sounds). <BR>

-*Newly Added Skins:* <BR>
 • <B>PSMC's Batman Skin</B> - ***NEW Design** (includes animations & GUI sounds). <BR>
 • <B>PSMC's Scooby-Doo Skin</B> - ***NEW Design** (includes animations & GUI sounds). <BR>
 • <B>PSMC's Toy Story Skin</B> - ***NEW Design** (includes animations & GUI sounds). <BR>

-•  •  • *(The PSMC Intro video is enabled in the Startup.xml file.
+•  •  • *(Older skins have The PSMC Intro video is enabled in the Startup.xml file.
 To disable it, delete line #12 in the Startup.xml, then turn it Off in the skin settings Extras section)* •  •  •

 PSMC, the Addons and Skins hosted here are considered 3rd party, so please do not seek help from Kodi, the Kodi forums, etc..